The Essence of Tantra

 The tantric raises herself by that which would make her fall, says our tradition.
 Meaning that whatever brings you down can also be used to expand your mind: Pain, unpleasant emotions, bad habits.
 Whatever you meet, can bring you closer to your Self.

 Through tantra you get the power to be fully the Actor of your life —the ability to act effectively; as well as the clarity to be the detached Audience of the film —the ability to perceive directly.
 You learn to balance the Doing (inner and outer doing) with the Being (the state of resting in your Self).
 Eventually you transcend both Actor and Audience, to become the Director; the one making things happen.

 The journey is longer than anyone can imagine, for it doesn’t really end.
 But each single step is worthwhile.
-Ancient classical tantra will bring you as far as you want to go.
+The old classical tantra will bring you as far as you want to go.
 And, along the way, you receive incredible gifts and develop a more satisfying relationship with yourself and the world.

 The Pirate Tantrics meet regularly to practice the ancient tantric techniques in their pure, undiluted form.
 Check our schedule for details.

 the whole universe surrenders.